Venezuelan Pabellon Bowl [Video]

 Meet my Venezuelan Pabellon Bowl!!!

-“Pabellón Criollo“, how we call it back home, is a traditional Venezuelan dish, which consists of shredded beef, black beans, white rice, and fried plantains.
+“Pabellón Criollo“, how we call it back home, is a traditional Venezuelan dish that consists of shredded beef, black beans, white rice, and fried plantains.
 Usually, this dish is accompanied by arepas and white cheese.

 This dish is a hearty and delicious combo that you have to try!!!